 - Typically twice per week

-For a short description on how Woulgan works and how it should be used, click on the picture below!
+Watch a short description below on how Woulgan works and how it should be used.

 Look for these clinical improvements:

 - Healthier wound tissue

 - Smaller size